Italian invasion of British Somaliland: Battle

-In the north, the Bertoldi column captured Zeila, about 150 mi north-west of Berbera, cutting communications with French Somaliland and then began a slow advance south-east along the coast road, under intermittent air attack from Aden and bombardment from the sea, pushing back the SCC rearguards as far as the village of Bulhar by 17 August.
+In the north, the Bertoldi column entered in French Somalia and conquered the french fort of Loyada near the border and then moved south and captured Zeila, about 150 mi north-west of Berbera, cutting communications with French Somaliland.
+Bertoldi began a slow advance south-east along the coast road, under intermittent air attack from Aden and bombardment from the sea, pushing back the SCC rearguards as far as the village of Bulhar by 17 August.
 Just before Wavell left Cairo to visit London for talks, reports of the size of the invasion force led him to order most of a field artillery regiment and two anti-tank guns of the 4th Indian Infantry Division to be sent from Egypt to Somaliland by special convoy.
 The Indian Army was asked to organise the first echelon of the 5th Indian Infantry Division for an infantry battalion, a field battery and a field company to be disembarked at Berbera.
 Anti-aircraft guns at Port Said were ordered to the colony but this decision was quietly countermanded two days later.
 Major-General Reade Godwin-Austen was appointed to command the enlarged force, with orders to defend the Tug Argan, defeat the Italian invasion and plan secretly to evacuate the defenders if it became necessary.
 Godwin-Austen reached Berbera on 11 July and took over command that evening; the reinforcements were too late and were diverted to Sudan.